wix-incubator/quix/README.md

 # Quix [![Build Status](https://travis-ci.com/wix/quix.svg?branch=master)](https://travis-ci.com/wix/quix)

-> :exclamation: Please note **that this is a beta version** of Quix which is still undergoing final testing before its official release.

 Quix is a multi-user, easy-to-use notebook manager.
 By utilizing [Presto](https://github.com/prestosql/presto) it provides unified access to multiple data sources and effectively acts as a shared space for your company's BI insights and know-how.

 ## Features